ninjaaron/dirlog/README.rst

     end
   end

+*(fish is actually a better scripting language than POSIX in some ways, but, you know I sometimes like interoperability.)*

-On the other hand, because I assume that anyone using ``tcsh`` actually knows how to write scripts for it (as, indeed, I do not), I leave it to you to figure it out.
+On the other hand, because I assume that anyone using tcsh actually knows how to write scripts for it (as, indeed, I do not), I leave it to you to figure it out.